Izan-Sola/Lily/PROJECT_OVERVIEW.md

 # Lily's brain - Overview

-###### Last edit: September 2026 (unfinished) "Why not have AI make the documentation?"
-Because this is MY project, not AI's.
-I KNOW what my project does, even if I co-work with AI.
-And while documenting it I understand it even further and may find ways to improve it.
+###### Last edit: September 2026 (unfinished) This will be an in depth documentation.
+Believe it or not I find manually documentating stuff fun.
+It also makes me understand my own project better and find ways to improve it.
 # Index

 - [Main Systems](#main-systems)